wesql/wescale/doc/toturial/08-Branch.md

 1 row in set (0.010 sec)
 ```

-You'll see the branch status as "created".
-And now, check the databases in the `target` side, you will find the source database schema has been copied to target side.
+You’ll see a status of "created".
+Now verify the target cluster has the same schema as the source:

 ```sql
 MySQL [(none)]> show databases;